XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 ### Array Fields
 [STArray]: #array-fields

-Some transaction fields, such as `SignerEntries` (in [SignerListSet transactions][]) and [`Memos`](transaction-common-fields.html#memos-field), are arrays.
+Some transaction fields, such as `SignerEntries` (in [SignerListSet transactions][]) and [`Memos`](transaction-common-fields.html#memos-field), are arrays of objects (called the "STArray" type).

-Arrays contain several other fields in their native binary format in a specific order.
-Each of these fields has its normal Field ID prefix and contents.
+Arrays contain several [object fields](#object-fields) in their native binary format in a specific order.
+In JSON, each array member is a JSON "wrapper" object with a single field, which is the name of the member object field.
+The value of that field is the ("inner") object itself.

+In the binary format, each member of the array has a Field ID prefix (based on the single key of the wrapper object) and contents (comprising the inner object, [serialized as an object](#object-fields)).
 To mark the end of an array, append an item with a "Field ID" of `0xf1` (the type code for array with field code of 1) and no contents.

 The following example shows the serialization format for an array (the `SignerEntries` field):